maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 Name          | Maritime Service Registry (MSR)
 ID            | urn:mrn:mcp:service:mcc:mcc:specification:msr
 Version       | 0.0.1
-Description   | A service registry and a reference point to provide information of registered services and thus to improve the visibility and accessibility of available information and services in the maritime domain.
+Description   | A service registry acting as a reference point to provide information on the registered services and thus to improve the visibility and accessibility of available information and services in the maritime domain.
-Keywords      | service registry, service discoverability, service specification, G1128, technical services Architect(s)  | MCC MSR WG
+Keywords      | service, registry, discoverability, specification, G-1128, technical Architect(s)  | MCC MSR WG
 Status        | Provisional

-## Operational context
+## Operational Context
 <!--
     The operational context description shall be based on the description of the operational model, consisting of a structure of operational nodes and